ogham/exa/README.md

 Installation
 ------------

 exa is written in [Rust](http://www.rust-lang.org).
 You'll have to use the nightly -- I try to keep it up to date with the latest version when possible.
-You will also need [Cargo](http://crates.io), the Rust package manager.
-Once you have them both set up, a simple `cargo build` will pull in all the dependencies and compile exa.
+Once you have it set up, a simple `cargo build` will pull in all the dependencies and compile exa.